sanitswain/java8tips/parallelization.rst

      .parallel()
      .sum();

 By now you already have idea that tasks are divided and processed individually in parallel stream.
-Now it is the time to see how parallel stream internally works.
+Now let's see how parallel stream internally works.
 To understand it better we will see following example to find largest element in an array.

 .. code:: java

     int max = numbers.parallelStream().reduce(0, Integer::max, Integer::max);
     System.out.println("Parallel: " + max);

-Here to the reduce method we are passing a BiFunction (2nd argument) which denominates the task to be performed when the task become too small and can not be splitted again.
-The last argument is a BinaryOperator shows the operation to be perfomed on the two partial results collected from sub tasks.
-If you want to know about `Stream.reduce` method please visit the `Stream <streamsapi.html#stream-reduction>`__ chapter.
+Here to the reduce method we are passing a BiFunction (2nd argument) which denominates the task to be performed when the task become too small and can be executed without splitting again.
+The last argument is a BinaryOperator shows the action should taken on the two partial results collected from sub tasks.
+If you want to know about `Stream.reduce` method please refer the `Stream <streamsapi.html#stream-reduction>`__ chapter.
 Below is the call stack of parallelStream() method.

 |
 |     parallelStream()